How Your Family Can Avoid a Student Loan Crisis

 Can we help them see into the future and understand how their decisions will impact them for the rest of their life before they sign on the dotted line?
 Having a plan would be a start!

-Here are some of the GFLEC’s findings.
-In the past five years, average four-year tuition at public colleges has increased 13%–growing significantly faster than wages and inflation.
+In the past 20 years, average four-year tuition at in-state, public colleges has increased 211%.

 In the past ten years, the number of student loan borrowers has doubled–ballooning up to 43 million borrowers!
-Yes, that means we have 100% more people with outstanding student loans than we did in 2005.
 Not only are more people going to college and borrowing to pay for it, but the price is also rising at a tremendous rate.

 It appears that they do not.
 When you buy a car, do you figure out the monthly payment to decide if the car is one you can afford?
 You probably do.
 Would you purchase a Porsche without considering what the payment is?

-54% of student loan holders did NOT estimate their monthly payment before signing on the dotted line for a loan.
-In other words, they had no idea how much their loan would cost them each month or the total life of loan cost.
+The majority of student loan holders don’t estimate their monthly payment before signing on the dotted line for a loan.
+In other words, they have no idea how much their loan would cost them each month or the total life of loan cost.

 Once you calculate your total student loan payment, we recommend filling out a budget to include estimated monthly costs your student will face after graduation–rent, car, food, etc. In addition, the concept of paying taxes every paycheck is lost on a young adult who has never paid them.